Lots of people nowadays are welcoming ever more superfoods into their system, and blueberries are a popular choice.

 As already discussed, some dog owners prefer to freeze blueberries before feeding them to their dogs, in much the same way as frozen slices of banana can be a little more engaging to a dog to chew on than just mushy fruit alone.

-In fact, if your dog hasn’t taken to eating blueberries but you’re quite adamant on making sure they get some of the vitamins from them into their systems, freezing them might be the way to go.
+If your dog hasn’t taken to eating blueberries but you’re quite adamant about making sure they get some of the vitamins from them into their systems, freezing them might be the way to go.

 Just keep in mind that frozen blueberries can be a choking hazard – maybe defrost them slightly before serving, or just make sure your dog is chewing his or her food.